 - A daughter and son, the same age as me, lost both of their parents within months of each other.
 After losing his wife to cancer, the father became ill and died himself soon thereafter.

 During one of our conversations while planning the funeral, the family shared a story of how close their parents were.
 They had been together since they were 14 years old.
 They married, but within 2 years they divorced each other.
 However, whenever one would go out the other would make a point to be there and make an appearance.

 The couple later remarried and had a strong relationship with each other.

 For the funeral services, I encouraged the daughter and son to bring photos of both of their parents pictured together because of how close their relationship was with each other.
 I also suggested that they bring the memorial candle that was used at their mother’s funeral to the father’s services to be placed with his.

 I hoped that using both candles together would bring them some small comfort.

-Tabitha (Huff) Lindsay is a former resident of Manheim and currently lives in Elizabethtown with her husband and soul-mate, Branden, and their two American Pitbull Terriers Bugatti & Natalya.
+Tabitha (Huff) Lindsay is a former resident of Manheim and currently lives in Elizabethtown with her husband and soul-mate, Branden, and their three American Pitbull Terriers Bugatti, Natalya & Hera.
 She loves spending time with her horses Romeo, Jester and Ginger, and going trail riding.
 In her spare time, she enjoys outdoor activities such as horseback riding, snowboarding, hiking and live musical entertainment.